Microsoft pushes new Windows to developers

 DEVELOPER DOUBTS

-When Windows 8 launched on Friday, some major content providers had prominent apps in the Windows store, such as Netflix Inc (NFLX.O), the New York Times (NYT.N) and Rovio's Angry Birds Space.
-But big names such as Facebook (FB.O) and Twitter were missing.
+When Windows 8 launched on Friday, some major content providers had prominent apps in the Windows store, such as Netflix Inc, the New York Times and Rovio's Angry Birds Space.
+But big names such as Facebook and Twitter were missing.

 Twitter moved to rectify that on Tuesday, announcing that a native Windows app would be rolled out "in the months ahead."
-Dropbox, a fast-growing cloud storage service, also announced it would soon have a Windows app, as did online payment firm PayPal (EBAY.O) and sports network ESPN (DIS.N).
+Dropbox, a fast-growing cloud storage service, also announced it would soon have a Windows app, as did online payment firm PayPal and sports network ESPN.

 But Facebook, which now has more than 1 billion users, has not yet made public any plans for a Windows app, despite the fact Microsoft is a minor shareholder.